Sustainability and Better Future Policy for Switchfoot Accounting

 Website

-We moved our website to Krystal (a B Corp) and launched our new website.
+Our website is hosted by Krystal (a B Corp).
 We will continue to monitor our digital footprint.

 IT

 We will use our IT equipment until it can’t be repaired or upgraded.
-We will purchase phones and laptops only when they can’t be repaired by our IT team.
+We will purchase phones and laptops only when our IT team is unable to repair them.
 In other words, saying goodbye to technology when it dies.
-IT performance has to be considered when we purchase laptops & phones, so refurbished laptops are not our preferred solution currently.
+IT performance must be considered when purchasing laptops & phones, so refurbished laptops are not currently our preferred solution.
 Phones are currently on SIM-only contracts and won’t be replaced until it is a business necessity.
-Fair phones and Dell laptops are likely to be the preferred solution for new team members.
+Fair phones and Dell laptops are likely the preferred choice for new team members as they are easy to use, upgrade & repair.

 Data

-We need to retain data for AML, HMRC and regulators.
-Therefore, the scope 3 carbon footprint of the data we generate is significant and can’t be avoided.
-We will carry out a digital audit every December to delete any unnecessary data.
+We need to retain data for AML, HMRC, and regulatory purposes.
+Therefore, the Scope 3 carbon footprint of the data we generate is significant and unavoidable.
+We conduct a digital audit every December to remove any unnecessary data.

 Water